leon0702/RAG/README.md

 - **Generated Responses**: Outputs contextually accurate answers to user queries.
 - **Processed Files**: Stores converted `.txt` files in the directory, ready for analysis or RAG processing.
+- **nke-10k-2023.txt**: The txt file generated through this process contains plain text extracted from first ten pages of the PDF document .
+This file is stored in the designated directory and is ready for analysis or integration into RAG workflows.
+It provides easily accessible text data that simplifies downstream tasks like search, retrieval, and question-answering.
 ## License

 This project is licensed under the MIT License.